mercadopago/devsite-docs/guides/checkout-api-v2/improve-payment-approval.en.md

 Often, the buyer can make mistakes when filling in their details at checkout.
 That's why it's worth reviewing every step, interaction, and even the interface design, to ensure everything is as clear as it should be.

 In case you wish to **create your front-end from scratch**, you can find some advice on how to do so in an efficient way [here](/developers/en/docs/checkout-api/best-practices/ux-best-practices/ux-for-checkouts/introduction).
-If a payment is rejected, it is also important to explain to your customers why it is and what they can do to fix it.
-By doing so, your clients would have all the information they need to pay without any problems.
-You can find some **recommendations on how to inform the main rejection reasons** [here](/developers/es/docs/checkout-api/response-handling/collection-results).
+If a payment is rejected, it is also important to explain to your customers why and what they can do to fix it.
+By doing so, your clients would have all the information they need to pay without any further problems.
+You can find some **recommendations on how to inform the main rejection reasons** [here](/developers/en/docs/checkout-api/response-handling/collection-results).

 In case you wish to guarantee an optimized interface, you can use the **visual components of [Checkout Bricks](/developers/en/docs/checkout-bricks/landing)**, and also use a **predefined visual component** with the best messages with [Status Screen Brick](/developers/en/docs/checkout-bricks/status-screen-brick/introduction).